FAQs About Your Surgery

 5. Do not use lotion, cream or powder.

-• On the day of your procedure make sure you, your family and any other caregivers wash hands frequently while at the facility and at home following your surgery.
+6. Do not shave or clip the area where the surgery will be done unless your physician directs you to do so. - On the day of your procedure make sure you, your family and any other caregivers wash hands frequently while at the facility and at home following your surgery.
 Also, do not hesitate to ask members of your health care team at the facility if they have washed their hands!

-• After your procedure make sure you, your family and any other caregivers wash their hands frequently.
+- After your procedure make sure you, your family and any other caregivers wash their hands frequently.
 Also, be sure you follow all instructions provided by your health care team regarding the care and cleaning of your surgical site as well as the administration of post-operative medications and bandages.

 We realize that surgery can be frightening for you and your child.
 The preoperative call with the facility nurse is a great time to arrange a tour of the facility to ease any fears you both may be experiencing.
 If your child would like to have a stuffed animal or security blanket for added comfort, feel free to bring these items on the day of surgery.
 In the case of young children having surgery, it is best to have someone along with the driver to help care for the child on the trip home.
 If you experience any health changes between your most recent visit with your physician and the date of surgery, notify your physician immediately.
 Please report even minor changes, such as an elevated temperature, cough or cold.
 If you cannot reach your physician, please call the facility.